 NOTE: The certification requirements and rules may vary for every state in the U.S. You must be aware of your state’s requirements when you are planning to apply for a Certified Nursing Assistant (CNA) certification.
 You must pass both the CNA clinical and written exam in order to receive your certification in any state in the U.S.

-Are you wondering what to bring to a CNA exam?
+Are you wondering what to bring to a CNA clinical skills test?
 Now that you have sufficient information about the CNA exam, its now time to prepare for the CNA examination day.
-Let’s now discuss what to bring to a CNA exam.
+Let’s now discuss what to bring to a CNA clinical skills test.

 Once you have completed your registration, it is now time to prepare for the day of the Certified Nursing Assistant (CNA) exam.
 On the day of the exam, it is important to arrive at least 30 minutes prior to the scheduled exam time.